 Depending on their configurations, AI/ML inference functions may learn new characteristics during their utilization, e.g. if they are configured to learn through reinforcement learning or if they are configured to download new versions of their constituent ML entities.
 In such cases, the consumer of AI/ML services that are exposed by the AI/ML MnS producer (e.g. the operator, a management function, or a network function) may wish to be informed when such capabilities are available.

-5.2.8.2.2 Triggering ML entity update
+5.2.8.2.2 Triggering ML model update

 When the inference capabilities of AI/ML inference functions degenerate, the typical action may be to trigger re-training of the constituent ML entities.
 It is possible, however, that the AI/ML inference MnS producer only offer inference capabilities and is not equipped with capabilities to update, train/re-train its constituent ML entities.
 Nevertheless, the consumer of AI/ML services may still need to request for improvements in the capabilities of the AI/ML inference function.
 In such cases, the consumer of the exposed AI/ML services (e.g. the operator, a management function, or a network function) may still wish to request for an improvements and may specify in its request e.g. a new version of the ML entities, i.e. to have the ML entities updated or re-trained.
 The corresponding internal actions taken by the AI/ML MnS inference producer may not be necessarily known by the consumer.